TheGreatAbyss/CodeSamples/README.md

 This repo contains a few samples of code that I have written for both my professional career and online coursework.

-Much of it is from 2017 and earlier, as they don not include samples from my current position.
+Much of it is from 2017 and earlier, as it doesn't include samples from my current position.

 ### All of this Data is Anonymized
 Many identifying characteristics such as tables, companies, and field names have been changed in